-We have wonderful, pre-planned activity toolkits at the Effingham Public Library.
-There are several ranging from different topics/hobbies of cooking, farming, gardening, sewing, and fishing.
+We have wonderful, pre-planned activity toolkits at the all of our Forget-Me-Not Resource Centers in our libraries.
 These kits are meant to help caregivers and families draw from their loved one's life and enjoyments to engage them in a meaningful way.
 There is a helpful guide in each kit that can help you get started.
 If you don't have a library card, please feel free to check out the kits under Effingham Area Alzheimer's Awareness.

-For more information about Memory Moment articles & Effingham Area Alzheimer's Awareness, check out their website at www.effinghamalz.org.
+Effingham Area Alzheimer's Awareness (EAAA) is a volunteer-run, not-for-profit organization founded to provide education and support to all families, caregivers, and people with Alzheimer's disease and related dementia in Effingham County and the surrounding area.
+For more information about Effingham Area Alzheimer's Awareness, check out the website at www.effinghamalz.org.
 If you are a caregiver & have specific questions or situations you would like information on, please feel free to call Shannon Nosbisch at 217-663-0010 or Amy Sobrino at 618-363-8372.